klutchell/balena-mediaserver/README.md

 ### Ombi

-Available via `http://ombi:3579` internally or port `3579` on your Tailnet.
+Available via `http://localhost:3579` on the `service:proxy` network or port `3579` on your Tailnet.

 This service can be disabled by setting the `DISABLE` service variable to any non-empty value.